suus-stack/PCA/README.md

 THE VISUALISATION: gamefish.py
-Visualization.py contains the code to make plots that show the influence of environmental changes on the herring killing rate and school density.
-It uses the gamefish code to run an experiment.
-The code also does some statistical tests provided by the code in statistic_test.py.
+Visualization.py contains the code to make plots that show the influence of environmental changes on the killing rate and school density.
+It uses the gamefish.py code to run an simulation.

-All plots are also provided in the folder data_visualisation.
+All results are provided in the folder data_visualisation.
-* 4-perception_change_plot: Line plot that shows the change in perception length and the resulting number of killed herring over the time.
+* 4-perception_change_plot: Line graph that shows the change in perception length and the influence on the number of killed herring over the time.
                   - ####HOW TO RUN###

-* Change_alignment_distance_plot: Line plot of the average killed herring + 1 SD error
-                  bars at different alignment distances.
+* Change_alignment_distance_plot: Line graph of the average killed herring with standard deviation error bars at different alignment distances.
                   - ####HOW TO RUN###